MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 ## Secure, protect, and comply

-Data security and having a compliant data platform are important to make sure that your data stays safe and is not compromised.
-For details about network security, access control, and encryption, see the [Security overview](XXX)
+Data security and having a compliant data platform are important for making sure that your data stays safe and is not compromised.
+For details about network security, access control, and encryption, see the [Security overview](../security/security-overview.md)

-Fabric leverages Microsoft Purview for making sure that the data is secure, complies with protected, and policies are applied to detect and alert sensitive data usage
+Fabric leverages Microsoft Purview for protecting sensitive data and helping ensure compliance with data privacy regulations and requirements.

-And that leakage of sensitive data are detected and alerted

 ### Privacy

 The first phase of any data protection strategy is to identify where your private data sits.
-This is considered one of the most challenging but important steps to make sure you can protect your data at the source.
-Manually identifying this is an inhumane task and can be quite ineffective.
-Fabric provides capabilities XXXXXX to do this.....
+This is considered one of the most challenging but important steps towards making sure you can protect your data at the source.
+The following sections describe capabilities Fabric provides to help your organization meet this challenge.
-To help with this, Microsoft Purview provides capabilities to automatically identify where your private data sits.
-This can be done by automatically scanning your estate or users do have the ability to manually tag sensitive items.

 ### Data security

+To make sure data in Fabric is secure from unauthorized access and stays compliant wtih data privacy requirements, you can leverage sensitivity labels from Microsoft Purview Information Protection in combination with built-in Fabric capabilities to manually or automatically tag your organization's data.
+Purview Audit then captures audit trails on activities performed in Fabric.
+This includes capturing user activities in the Fabric tenant, such as Lakehouse access, Power BI access, Spark activities, data factory activities, logins, etc.

 ### Purview Information Protection